Impact

 Risk and Exploitability

-There is no EPSS score available and the vulnerability is not listed in the CISA KEV catalog, indicating limited or unknown exploitation activity.
-The CVSS score is not provided, yet the nature of a persistent IRQ leak suggests a moderate to high severity because repeated failures can accumulate and exhaust kernel resources.
+The EPSS score is available at < 1% and the vulnerability is not listed in the CISA KEV catalog, indicating limited or unknown exploitation activity.
+The CVSS score is 5.5, reflecting a moderate severity.
+While the flaw does not allow direct code execution, repeated failures can accumulate a kernel resource leak that may degrade system stability and lead to denial of service.
 A local attacker with the ability to provoke repeated trigger registration failures could accelerate the leak.
 The likely attack vector is a local process that can interact with the device via the iIO subsystem, though no external network vector is indicated.

 OpenCVE Enrichment